ExpressLRS/Docs/docs/hardware/spi-receivers.md

 ## Thanks are in order

-The SPI ExpressLRS implementation will not be possible without the work and huge efforts from the following developers:
+The SPI ExpressLRS implementation would not have been possible without the work and huge efforts from the following developers:

 [@phobos-](https://github.com/phobos-)
 [@hydra](https://github.com/hydra)